real-tintin/ugglan/doc/source/modeling_control.rst

     Tuning and parameter selection for yaw-rate control.

-In the above figures :math:`u` corresponds to :eq:`cont_state_feedback` and :math:`\tilde{u}` to :eq:`disc_state_feedback`.
-The abs-max value of the integrated state (reference error) is also shown to determine a suitable value for anti-windup i.e., to handle a large overshoot/instability caused by the integration.
+In the above figures the abs-max value of the integrated state (reference error) is also shown to determine a suitable value for anti-windup i.e., to handle a large overshoot/instability caused by the integration.

 In :numref:`rc_gimbal_def_pilot` the RC-gimbal definitions for the pilot controller are given.